uduvudu/uduvudu/doc/problems.md

-- match on two predicate connected through BlankNodes which are multiple times there
+# Open Issues

-- look for multiple attributes but with same language
+- Match on two predicate connected through BlankNodes which are multiple times there.